SuperCaliMan/ArduinoRobot/README.md

 # Arduino Robot Bluetooth

-You can control a simple robot with your pc, by bluethoot
+You can control a simple robot with your pc, by bluetooth

 ![Screenshot](Photo/arduino-robot-15.png)
 ![Screenshot](Photo/arduino-robot-22.png)